-Culex erythrothorax, a mosquito that breeds in lakes and ponds with tules, was the most frequently collected mosquito in June.
-The high number of tule mosquitoes this month reflects a large, earlier-that-normal seasonal emergence of this species in Pacifica.
+Culex erythrothorax, a mosquito that breeds in lakes and ponds with tules, was the most frequently collected mosquito in September.
+The high number of tule mosquitoes this month reflects a large seasonal emergence of this species in Pacifica.
+The abundance of Cx. erythrothorax declined from August to September, but the number remains considerably above the five year average.
 Adults of this species are usually present from around April through October.
-Seasonal helicopter treatments for this mosquito begin in July.
-Mosquito abundance overall has increased in June but counts of Culex pipiens, the northern house mosquito and typically the most abundant mosquito in San Mateo County, remain below average for this time of year.
+Seasonal helicopter treatments for this mosquito began in July and a final treatment occurred in early October.
+Numbers of Culex pipiens, the northern house mosquito, increased in September, most likely due to the continued warm weather, and are at average levels of abundance for this time of year.
+Typically, these mosquitoes start a seasonal decline in October.

 This chart shows the average number of mosquitoes collected per trap per night by month in 2021.
 Data are shown for the six most common species found in San Mateo County.